Ifycode-experiments/doc/contributor-guide/git-workflow.md

 * **Action:** Words like `fix`,  `setup`,  `feature` etc.
 * **Description:** What you are setting up, fixing, updating etc.

-So, feature branch name could look something like `7-setup-jasmine-test`,  `19-update-readme`, `1001-fix-db-error` etc.
+So, feature branch name could look something like `7-setup-jasmine-test`,  `19-update-readme`, `1001-fix-db-error` etc. You can decide to leave out action, if you like, when branch name gets too long.

 ## Submitting your changes